-Dr. Labonté is Canada Research Chair in Globalization and Health Equity at the Institute of Population Health, and Professor in the Faculty of Medicine, University of Ottawa.
-His current research interests include globalization as a ‘determinant of determinants’ (he chaired the Globalization Knowledge Network for the WHO Commission on Social Determinants of Health; see www.globalhealthequity.ca); ethics, human rights and global health development; global migration of health workers; revitalization of comprehensive primary health care; global health diplomacy; and globalization and the health of Canadians.
-He has over 150 scientific publications and several hundred articles in popular media.
-His recent books include Globalization and Health: Pathways, Evidence and Policy (Routledge, 2009); Health Promotion: From Community Empowerment to Global Justice (Palgrave Macmillan.
+Dr. Labonté is Distinguished Research Chair in Globalization and Health Equity at the School of Epidemiology and Public Health, Professor in the Faculty of Medicine, University of Ottawa.
+His current research interests include globalization as a ‘determinant of determinants’ (he chaired the Globalization Knowledge Network for the WHO Commission on Social Determinants of Health; see www.globalhealthequity.ca); the political economy of trade, tobacco farming, and tobacco control in low and middle income countries; ethics, human rights and global health development; global migration of health workers; revitalization of comprehensive primary health care; global health diplomacy; and globalization and the health of Canadians.
+Most recently he is co-lead of the CIHR-funded Global One Health Network on Global Governance of Infectious Diseases and Antimicrobial Resistance.
+He has over 330 scientific publications and several hundred articles in popular media.
+His recent books include Health Equity in a Globalizing Era (Oxford University Press, 2019), Revitalizing Health for All: Case Studies in the Struggle for Comprehensive Primary Health Care (University of Toronto Press, 2017); Population Health in Canada (Canadian Scholars Press, 2017););Globalization and Health: Pathways, Evidence and Policy (Routledge, 2009); Health Promotion: From Community Empowerment to Global Justice (Palgrave Macmillan.
 2008); Critical Public Health: A Reader (Routledge.
-2007); Health for Some: Death, Disease and Disparity in a Globalizing Era (Centre for Social Justice, 2005); and Fatal Indifference: The G8, Africa and Global Health (University of Cape Town Press/IDRC Books, 2004).
-Professor Labonté is also outgoing President of the Canadian Coalition for Global Health Research and has been active public health associations provincially, nationally and internationally.
+2007); Fatal Indifference: The G8, Africa and Global Health (University of Cape Town Press/IDRC Books, 2004).
+Professor Labonté has also been active public health associations provincially, nationally and internationally.
 Prior to his research on globalization and health, he worked as a health promotion consultant and wrote and consulted extensively on community development, empowerment, policy advocacy and other facets of community health.